2025 Capital Gains Tax Brackets Explained: What OBBBA Changes Mean for Your Investments

 Married Filing Separately $125,000 18.8% 23.8%

-To manage these costs, many investors seek qualified dividend tax rate consultation services to ensure their portfolio remains tax-efficient.
-The tax is calculated on the lesser of your net investment income or the amount your MAGI exceeds the threshold.
-This means even a small increase in ordinary income can trigger the tax on your entire investment portfolio.
+Many investors seek qualified dividend tax rate consultation services to keep their portfolio tax-efficient given these frozen limits.
+The tax gets calculated on the lesser of your net investment income or the amount your MAGI exceeds the threshold.
+That means even a small increase in ordinary income can trigger the tax on your entire investment portfolio.

 The “Gambling Trap”: AGI Inflation